filipponicolasi/CompPhysStud-PhD/task01-docker/Run_Almalinux9.md

 Make sure that Docker is correctly installed by following the instructions in the [Docker_Windows_Installation.md](https://github.com/filipponicolasi/CompPhysStud-PhD/blob/main/task01-docker/Docker_Windows_Installation.md) file in this repository.

+## 1. Pull the AlmaLinux 9 Image
-Now, open the Windows terminal and type:
+Open the Windows terminal and type:
 ```cmd
 docker pull almalinux:9
 ```